mplough/boggle/README.md

 # Boggle
 A quick-and-dirty Boggle board solver.

-I wrote this as something to do on a flight to Chigago, mostly because I disagree with the choice of word list used by [WEBoggle](http://weboggle.info/).
+I wrote this as something to do on a flight to Chicago, mostly because I disagree with the choice of word list used by [WEBoggle](http://weboggle.info/).